massimocaprinali/cloud-foundry-public/Node-RED/nodered.md

 To access the VCAP_SERVICES environment from a Node-RED flow, you must add the environment variable to the Function node's global context.

-1. Edit your "bluemix-settings.js" and add an entry to the *functionGlobalContext* property to parse VCAP_SERVICES.
+1. Edit your `bluemix-settings.js` and add an entry to the `functionGlobalContext` property to parse VCAP_SERVICES.
 2. Redeploy your Node-RED app.

   ```